 What is dermatomyositis?

-Dermatomyositis is a rare acquired muscle disease that is accompanied by a skin rash.
-It is just one of a group of muscle diseases called inflammatory myopathies.
+Dermatomyositis is a rare acquired muscle disease that is accompanied by a rash.
+It is one of a group of muscle diseases called inflammatory myopathies.

 Who gets dermatomyositis?

 Dermatomyositis may affect people of any race, age or sex, although it is twice as common in women than in men.
-The onset of the disease is most common in those aged 50 to 70.
+The onset of the disease is most common in those aged 50–70 years.

 What are the signs and symptoms of dermatomyositis?

-- Reddish or bluish-purple patches, mostly on sun exposed areas
+- Reddish or bluish-purple patches mostly affect sun exposed areas.

-- Less commonly there is poikiloderma i.e. the skin is atrophic (pale, thin skin), red (dilated blood vessels) and brown (post-inflammatory pigmentation)
+- Less commonly, there is poikiloderma, in which the skin is atrophic (pale, thin skin), red (dilated blood vessels) and brown (post-inflammatory pigmentation).